ucsb-cs16/f19/_lab/lab07.md

 3. Variable names choices are reasonable
 4. Code is reasonably "DRY" (as in "don't repeat yourself")&mdash;where appropriate, common code is factored out into functions
 5. Code is not unnecessarily or unreasonably complex when a simpler solution is available
+6. Other guidelines as discussed in the style guide for this class: [link to style guide](https://docs.google.com/presentation/d/16ExuzjlRWClQe-GbX_FNYKsSJnrd0Z5ef7N1c0sezUA/edit?usp=sharing)
+7. Fix any style issues (inconsistencies or other problems) in the starter code.

 ## An important word about academic honesty and the gradescope system